6 metrics tips and tools to benchmark your Procure to Pay Process

 #1 Use automation for touchless processing – “Touchless” means data is electronic, transactions match the first time and need no human intervention.
 This metric closely aligns with digital transformation progress.
 Fully automated, touchless processes lead to better PO compliance, electronic and invoice-less processing, high first-time-match rates and more payments-on-time.
 This metric also impacts others like speed, visibility, and cost savings.
 This is a key metric to measure efficiency and effectiveness of the procure-to-pay process.

-Procurement metrics don’t have to be overwhelming, and neither does P2P digital transformation.
-Join experts from The Hackett Group and Ivalua at this webinar as they break down P2P best practices and metrics.You can also download the Hackett Group Procurement benchmark report here to get all the relevant metrics to allow you to compare your performance against peers or top performers.
+Procurement metrics don’t have to be overwhelming, and neither does P2P process digital transformation.
+Watch the webinar replay from The Hackett Group and Ivalua they break down best practices and metrics.You can also download the Hackett Group Procurement benchmark report here to get all the relevant metrics to allow you to compare your performance against peers or top performers.